On a uniformly distributed phenomenon in matrix groups: Introduction

 Let $\mathbb{F}_{p}=\mathbb{Z}/p\mathbb{Z}=\{\bar{0},\bar{1},\ldots,\overline{p-1}\}$ be the finite field with $p$ elements, $M_{n}(\mathbb{F}_{p})$ be the set of all $n \times n $ matrices over $\mathbb{F}_{p}$, ${\rm GL}_{n}(\mathbb{F}_{p}), \textrm{SL}_{n}(\mathbb{F}_{p})$ and $\mathcal{Z}_{n}(\mathbb{F}_{p})$ be the group of invertible matrices, the group of matrices of determinant 1 and the set of singular matrices, respectively, where all matrices are from $M_{n}(\mathbb{F}_{p})$.

-In this paper, by using Ferguson, Hoffman, Luca, Ostafe and Shparlinski~\cite{Sh}'s recent result for the matrix analogue of classical Kloosterman sums (see Lemma~\ref{l1} below), we show that the above mentioned uniformly distributed phenomenon also exists in ${\rm GL}_{n}(\mathbb{F}_{p})$.
+In this paper, by using bounds of Ferguson, Hoffman, Ostafe, Luca and Shparlinski~\cite{Sh} for the matrix analogue of classical Kloosterman sums (see Lemma~\ref{l1} below), we show that the above mentioned uniformly distributed phenomenon also exists in ${\rm GL}_{n}(\mathbb{F}_{p})$.

 For $A=\left(\overline{a_{ij}}\right)\in {\rm GL}_{n}(\mathbb{F}_{p}),A^{-1}=\left(\overline{b_{ij}}\right)$ denotes the inverse of $A$.

 Let

 In fact, we prove the following theorem.